German language: Vocabulary

-Thus, Notker Labeo was able to translate Aristotelian treatises into pure (Old High) German in the decades after the year 1000.
-The tradition of loan translation was revitalized in the 17th and 18th century with poets like Philipp von Zesen or linguists like Joachim Heinrich Campe, who introduced close to 300 words that are still used in modern German.
+Thus, Notker Labeo translated the Aristotelian treatises into pure (Old High) German in the decades after the year 1000.
+The tradition of loan translation revitalized in the 17th and 18th century with poets like Philipp von Zesen or linguists like Joachim Heinrich Campe, who introduced close to 300 words, which are still used in modern German.
 Even today, there are movements that promote the substitution of foreign words that are deemed unnecessary with German alternatives.

-As in English, there are many pairs of synonyms due to the enrichment of the Germanic vocabulary with loanwords from Latin and Latinized Greek.
+As in other Germanic languages, there are many pairs of synonyms due to the enrichment of the Germanic vocabulary with loanwords from Latin and Latinized Greek.
 These words often have different connotations from their Germanic counterparts and are usually perceived as more scholarly.